History

 Once you have booked the service, send your machine to us, we will carry out the work and return it to you.
 Alternatively, we do offer a Collection Service with our courier, please see here for details.

-| 2 | Only suitable for models prior to March 2009, so suitable for Mac minis with a bus speed slower than 1066MHz. |
+Only suitable for models prior to March 2009, so suitable for Mac minis with a bus speed slower than 1066MHz.

-| 3 | Only suitable for Mac minis sold from March 2009 which have a SATA optical drive - models with a bus speed of 1066MHz or faster. |
+Only suitable for Mac minis sold from March 2009 which have a SATA optical drive - non-server models with a bus speed of 1066MHz or faster without a Thunderbolt port.

-| 4 | For July 2011 and later Mac minis sold without a second hard drive already installed.
-Professional installation recommended.
-WARNING Correct procedure MUST be followed to avoid data loss when adding an SSD to some 2012 Mac minis with this kit - see here. |
+For Mid 2011 and later Mac minis which need additional cabling to mount an additional 2.5in drive.
+For 2011 and 2012 models, these are models sold with a single drive.
+For the 2014 models, it is those sold with an SSD only (no hard drive or fusion drive).
+Additional screwdriver needed for the 2014 models.
+WARNING Correct procedure MUST be followed to avoid data loss when adding an SSD to some 2012 Mac minis with this kit - see here.

 Any fitting information below is intended as a guide before purchase ONLY, when fitting these products you should refer to the original manual for your computer, and any instructions that come with the item.
 Please see this page for more information, or here for information on our fitting service.